Backcountry Ski and Snowboard Clinics

 Backcountry ski and snowboard instruction in the Wasatch Mountains

-We offer Backcountry ski and snowboard instruction in the Wasatch Mountains that will take you to the next level in your mountain travel.
+We offer Backcountry ski and snowboard courses in the Wasatch Mountains that will take you to the next level in your mountain travel.
 From lift-accessed backcountry touring, to skiing and riding selections from the “Chuting Gallery,” we will give you the skills to enjoy all that the Wasatch, and beyond, has to offer.

 Our guides have more experience in this terrain than just about anyone.
 Red River Adventures knows where the best Utah snow is and will ensure that you experience the best Backcountry Skiing, Splitboarding and Snowboarding the Wasatch Mountains have to offer.